tabgab/LearnBrowser/README.md

 ### Settings

+- Choose your preferred translation service from multiple options
+- Configure API keys for translation services
 - Set your preferred target language for translations
 - Enable/disable automatic page translation
 - Download language packs for offline use